-XMLTABLE is an SQL table function that returns a table from the evaluation of XQuery expressions.
-XQuery expressions normally return values as a sequence, however, XMLTABLE allows you to execute an XQuery expression and return values as a table instead.
+The XMLTABLE SQL table function returns a table from the evaluation of XQuery expressions.
+XQuery expressions normally return values as a sequence, however, use the XMLTABLE function to execute XQuery expressions and return values as a table instead.

 The table that is returned can contain columns of any SQL data type, including XML.

 Like the XMLQUERY function, you can pass variables to the XQuery expression specified in XMLTABLE.
 The result of the XQuery expression is used to generate the column values of the resulting table.
 The structure of the resulting table is defined by the COLUMNS clause of XMLTABLE.
 In this clause, you define characteristics of the column by specifying the column name, data type, and how the column value is generated.
-A simpler syntax for passing the column name without having to specify the name explicitly is aso available.
-See "Simple column name passing with XMLEXISTS, XMLQUERY, or XMLTABLE" on page 91.
+A simpler syntax for passing the column name without having to specify the name explicitly is also available.
+See "Simple column name passing with XMLEXISTS, XMLQUERY, or XMLTABLE" on page 105.